 As we continued to talk, each person took turns visualizing our ideas.
 We interpreted ideal social conditions (utopia).
 We debated what it means to be a member of an outsider group, how exclusive communities subsist, and what their point of views could potentially be.
 We considered definitions of exclusivity, access, boundaries and barriers.
 We discussed at length the conditions that lead to re-entry (as one participant put it, everything pre-re-entry is essential to understanding the experience of re-entry).
 We discussed what it meant to be human, and that on a very basic level we all want the same things, no matter what community we belong to or exist outside of.
 We also asked -- is it possible to let go of attempting to connect to a social group that maybe does not accept a formerly incarcerated person, and to subvert the system by creating a new one?

-Inspired by the workshop, we wondered how we could encourage empathy in communities that do not fully understand the difficulties of re-entry?
-How do we encourage a community inspired discussion?
+Inspired by the workshop and future desires, we wondered how can we encourage empathy in communities that do not fully understand the difficulties of re-entry?